 Bottom line

 Opening a text, even from a number you don’t recognize, is an automatic action for most of us.
-But clicking on a fraudulent link can compromise your data security and cost you hundreds of dollars or more.
+However, clicking on a fraudulent link can compromise your data security and cost you hundreds of dollars or more.

 Scan the push notification’s preview text for any warning signs instead of opening the message, then confidently delete it.